Table of Contents

 The examination should evaluate for:

-- Acute cerebellar ataxia: abnormal gait, normal position and vibration sense and negative Rhomberg sign.
-Cerebellar lesions will affect the gait, speech and voluntary movements.
-Patients will present with wide based or staggering gait, speech dysarthria, truncal position abnormalities and over or under-shooting of voluntary movements with a finger to nose test or rapid alternating movements.
+- Acute cerebellar ataxia: abnormal gait, normal position and vibration sense, and negative Rhomberg sign.
+Cerebellar lesions affect gait, speech, and voluntary movements.
+Patients will present with wide-stance or staggering gait, speech dysarthria, truncal position abnormalities, and over- or under-shooting of voluntary movements during a finger-to-nose test or rapid alternating movements.

-- Pseudo-ataxia: patients with weakness, areflexia, ADEM and multiple sclerosis.
+- Pseudo-ataxia: Patients present with weakness, areflexia, acute disseminated encephalomyelitis, and multiple sclerosis.

-- Labyrinthitis and ear vestibular neuritis by performing the Dix-Hallpike maneuver.
+- Labyrinthitis and ear vestibular neuritis: confirmed by performing the Dix-Hallpike maneuver

-- Motor examination will be remarkable for weakness, abnormal gait, and ataxia or pseudo-ataxia in Guillain-Barré syndrome, myasthenia gravis and tick paralysis.
+- Weakness, abnormal gait, and ataxia or pseudo-ataxia: as in Guillain-Barré syndrome, myasthenia gravis, and tick paralysis

-A urine toxicology screen should be the first step in child evaluation for ataxia.
+A urine toxicology screen should be the 1st step in the pediatric evaluation of ataxia.
 Accidental ingestion of drugs or medications may be responsible for acute ataxia in many children.

 Basal metabolic profile and blood gases are important to exclude life-threatening metabolic abnormalities.
-Amino acid determinations of blood and urine, pyruvate level, ammonia levels and urine organic acid are also useful for determining inborn errors of metabolism.
-Diabetes can be screened easily with random blood glucose level.
+Amino acid determinations of blood and urine, pyruvate level, ammonia levels, and urine organic acid are also useful for determining inborn errors of metabolism.
+Diabetes can be screened using a random blood glucose level.

-A CT scan is the preferred study in the ER setting.
-It is useful for detecting posterior fossa lesions including; hemorrhage, tumors, and traumatic lesions.
-An MRI allows better visualization of the brain and brain stem but is less useful in emergency cases.
-Imaging is indicated in cases with acute loss of consciousness, focal neurological signs or evidence of increased intracranial pressure.
+A computed tomography scan is the preferred study in the emergency room setting.
+It is useful for detecting posterior fossa lesions including hemorrhage, tumors, and traumatic lesions.
+An MRI allows for better visualization of the brain and brain stem but is less useful in emergency cases.
+Imaging is indicated in cases with acute loss of consciousness, focal neurological signs, or evidence of increased intracranial pressure.

 Management of children with acute ataxia is supportive.
-Most of the cases resolve within a few weeks.
+Most cases resolve within a few weeks.
 Prednisolone and IV immunoglobulin have been tried for persistent cases.
 Intermittent and chronic cases are difficult to manage.
-Transcranial magnetic stimulation and deep brain stimulation have been tried but with a lack of beneficial evidence.
+Transcranial magnetic stimulation and deep brain stimulation have been attempted but have a lack of beneficial evidence.